Jose Antonio Reyes dead: Former Arsenal & Sevilla winger dies in car accident | Goal.com

 Reyes won five Europa League titles over a remarkable career, three of which came in current Arsenal boss Unai Emery's Sevilla side, having already lifted the trophy twice during his time with Atletico Madrid.

-Having won the Premier League title with Arsenal in 2003-04, Reyes would also go on to win La Liga with Real Madrid in 2006-07.
+Having won the Premier League title with Arsenal in 2003-04, Reyes would also go on to win La Liga during a loan spell with Real Madrid in 2006-07.

 The winger spent his final year in the Spanish top-flight at Espanyol during the 2016-17 season having left Sevilla at the end of his contract.